keithbro/toy-robot/README.md

     # Docker container is built and starts...

+If you don't want to use Docker and have Ruby already installed you can do:

+    $ bundle install # the only requirement is rspec

+    $ ruby -I lib bin/toy-robot-cli

+Once started you will see:

     Robot is ready to accept commands, type EXIT to exit.
     PLACE 2,3,NORTH
     REPORT